soumyags/Call-Center-KPI-Analysis/README.md

 ANALYSIS

 A Total of 5000 calls were recieved by the call center in the space of 3 months, January-March 2021.

-4054 were answered the remaining 946 were not, and about 3646 complaints were resolved, they had their highest call-in and resolved calls in January.
+1) 4054 were answered the remaining 946 were not,
+and about 3646 complaints were resolved, they had their highest call-in and resolved calls in January.

-Reason for calling
+2)Reason for calling
 For the reason of the calls, it was observed that most of the callers called in for streaming complain out of the 5 reasons stated

-Though majority of the complain about streaming were made in the January record, while the February and March had Admin support and Payment topping their list respectively.
+3)Though majority of the complain about streaming were made in the January record, while the February and March had Admin support and Payment topping their list respectively.

 It’s observed that the company had an improvement in streaming.
 But yet the company needed to work on their technical support system, they seem to be having consistent high complain for the space of the three months.